 - A+, A, A- denotes excellent mastery of the subject and outstanding scholarship; - B+, B, B- denotes good mastery of the subject and good scholarship; - C+, C, C- denotes acceptable mastery of the subject; - D+, D, D- denotes borderline understanding of the subject, marginal performance, and it does not represent satisfactory progress toward a degree; - F denotes failure to understand the subject and unsatisfactory performance. - XF is used to indicate failure due to academic dishonesty.
 Treated in the same way as F for the purposes of cumulative average. - I is used as an exceptional mark that is an instructor option.

-For further explanation see "Marking System" in the "Academic Records and Regulations" section of the Undergraduate Catalog at academiccatalog.umd.edu/undergraduate/ registration-academic-requirementsregulations/academic-records-regulations.

-- The mark of P is a student option mark.
+See "Marking System" in the "Academic Records and Regulations" section of the Undergraduate Catalog at academiccatalog.umd.edu. - The mark of P is a student option mark.
 This grade is not used in any computation of quality points or cumulative average totals at the end of the semester.
-For a full explanation see "Marking System" in the "Academic Records and Regulations" section of the Undergraduate Catalog at academiccatalog.umd.edu/ undergraduate/registration-academicrequirements-regulations/academicrecords-regulations. - An S is a department option mark which may be used to denote satisfactory performance.
+See "Marking System" in the "Academic Records and Regulations" section of the Undergraduate Catalog at academiccatalog.umd.edu. - An S is a department option mark which may be used to denote satisfactory performance.
 This is not included in the computation of cumulative average. - A W is used to indicate withdrawal from a course after the end of the schedule adjustment period.
 For information and completeness, the grade of a W is placed on a student's permanent record by the Office of the University Registrar.
 This grade is not used in any computation of quality points or cumulative average totals at the end of the semester.